lucjans26/portfolio-notify/Distributed data.md

 ### 3.2 Implementation
 Firstly an event model is created which is almost a carbon copy to the original.
 The only thing that is really added is an `action type`.
 This variable declares what action exactly was undertaken to create this result.
-The [migration](https://laravel.com/docs/9.x/migrations) is merely a way to set up the needed database tables.

 ```php
 class SongEvent extends Model
 {